-Note: National data from the College Alcohol Study (CAS) and from the National Survey on Drug Use and Health (NSDUH), 2002-2005.
+Note: National data from the College Alcohol Study (CAS) and from the Monitoring the Future (MTF), 1993-2008.

 The timeframe for binge drinking is defined differently between studies.
-The UD (1993-2005) and CAS surveys used a timeframe of past two weeks, while the UD (2008-Present) and NSDUH surveys used past month.
-Though the timeframe varies, there does not appear to be any increase for using past month rather than past two weeks based on similar numbers from the CAS and NSDUH.
+The UD (1993-2005) and CAS surveys used a timeframe of past two weeks, while the UD (2008-Present) and MTF surveys used past month.
+Though the timeframe varies, there does not appear to be any increase for using past month rather than past two weeks based on similar numbers from the CAS and MTF.